 Quick Bits

 During the summer months, I now work as an instructor at my home or travel to clients homes, and as well as instruct at local camps and clinics, judge horse shows around the state; I take a break during the winter months from these activities.
-I currently serve on the Virginia Horse Council Board of Directors, the Middlebrook Horse Show Committee, and am President of Ride With Pride, Inc.
+I currently serve on the Virginia Horse Council Board of Directors, am President of Ride With Pride, Inc, mentor the local high school FFA Horse Judging Team, serve on the Board of Directors for the Therapeutic Riding Association of Virginia VA, serve on the Virginia Dept of Conservation and Recreation Recreational Trails Grants Committee and am on the VA United Land Trusts Conservation and Greenways Planning Committee.

 Philosophy